 Phyllis has been working with adolescents since 2005.
 She received her Bachelor’s Degree in 2005 from Utah Valley State College where she studied Behavioral Science with an emphasis in Social Work.
 She completed her Master’s in Counseling at the University of Phoenix in 2007.
 Phyllis received her state licensure as a Licensed Professional Counselor (LPC) in January 2010.

-Phyllis began working with Neurotherapy and Trauma Center of Utah in January 2016.
+Phyllis began working with Neurofeedback and Counseling of Utah in January 2016.
 She is a Certified Anger Resolution Therapist, has been receiving on-going training in dialectical behavioral therapy (DBT) and received training in Psychodrama.

 In addition to the on-going trainings, she has completed training in Eye Movement Desensitization and Reprocessing (EMDR) to work with trauma victims.
 She has also completed advanced training in EMDR focusing on childhood and adolescents, attachment, and complex trauma.

 Outside of work, Phyllis enjoys spending most of her time with her four-year-old son playing Legos, puzzles, playdough, going to the park, etc. She also LOVES the outdoors and has recently experienced rock climbing in Moab, UT, and plans to continue pursuing this activity!

 “Phyllis is exceptional at helping young adults and teenagers to establish positive identities.
 She uses a strengths-based focus to help teens build on their skills, rather than telling them what they do wrong.
 Many teens find her easy to talk to, but she also holds them accountable when they make poor choices.